 When performing, don’t focus on being flawless, instead, just focus on…

 We often forget that the most important factor in performance is the connection we manage to establish with the audience.

-People come to your show because they want to experience your art, not to see an impeccable execution.
+People come to your show because they want to experience your art in a human way, not with some robotic perfection.

 Focus on being yourself, let your emotions emerge, and enjoy the bond you’ll be creating with your audience.